 The numbering probably started with TH 101 and TL 101.

 Engine numbers too started with 101.
 Each engine number is unique, that is to say one numbering sequence ran through all models.
 In other words, engine number 10778 might be a 5T, 10779 might be a 3H.
 In this way engine numbers progressed at roughly twice the rate of frame numbers as both types of frame had a separate sequence.
 The engine number is always preceded by the year and model code so an 8-5T prefix denotes a 1938 5T.
-Triumph used year codes in their engine numbers for sixteen years (with the exception of 1941 and 1949) up to 1951, and this code denotes the model year (referred to as the 'Season' by Triumph, ie 'this seasons models') not the calendar year.
+Triumph used year codes in their engine numbers for sixteen years (with the exception of some war years) up to 1951, and this code denotes the model year (referred to as the 'Season' by Triumph, ie 'this seasons models') not the calendar year.
 For Triumph (and most of the British motorcycle industry) the season started with the Olympia show at Earls Court in October or November of the previous year and so the 12 month period during which you could buy a 1939 Triumph was actually October 1938 - September 1939.

 1937 TH frames went to approximately TH 2390.
 1937 TL frames went to TL 3640.